Longfyrne History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Longfyrne has appeared include Langhorn, Langhorne, Langharn, Langharne and others.

 Early Notables of the Longfyrne family (pre 1700)

 Distinguished members of the family include Sir William Langhorne, 1st Baronet (1631-1715), Governor of Madras in the 1670s; Blessed Richard Langhorne (c.
 1624-1679), a barrister executed as part of the Popish Plot; Major General Langharne, Commander...

 Another 35 words (2 lines of text) are included under the topic Early Longfyrne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Longfyrne family to the New World and Oceana
+Migration of the Longfyrne family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Longfyrne arrived in North America very early: Thomas Langhorne, who sailed to Cambridge, Massachusetts in 1647; Richard Langhorne, who arrived in Rowley, Masachusetts in 1669; Jeremiah and Grace Langhorne, who came to Pennsylvania in 1684.